How we feel about our bodies can be tricky.

 - Butterfly Foundation – 1800 33 4673 – Telephone, online chat and email support by trained counsellors on eating disorders and body image

-- Online support groups – Online support group for people over 16 years of age experiencing issues with body image or eating
+- Online support groups and programs – Online support groups and programs for people over 16 years of age experiencing issues with body image or eating

 - Building Body Acceptance (Body Dysmorphia) – Free self-help workbook and worksheets by the Centre for Clinical Interventions